Kitchen Trends 2026: standout designs and colours inspiring home improvement projects

 Expect to see traditional, shaker-style kitchens seamlessly blending with the latest cutting-edge technology, from refrigerators that integrate unique temperature controls for less food wastage to more energy-efficient appliances and voice-activated assistants to control multiple kitchen functions.
 As the trend for connected kitchens continues to grow, we can expect more innovative and user-friendly solutions to become more readily available.

-The wine lovers of the house might focus their technology elsewhere, investing in temperature-controlled wine fridges, for example, to keep your evening tipple at optimum drinking temperature.
-How you choose to use it is a matter of personal preference, but incorporating tech can improve all kitchens great and small.
+The wine lovers of the house might focus their technology elsewhere, investing in temperature-controlled wine fridges, for example, to keep their evening tipple at optimum drinking temperature.
+How you choose to use it is a matter of personal preference, but incorporating tech can improve all kitchens, great and small.

 (Image credit: Olive & Barr)